-If you read our last blog post about our process collaborating with the Bata Shoe Museum, then you already know that we picked three extant shoes from the 18th, 19th, and 20th century from Bata’s collection to recreate.
-Since we timed the collaboration with Bata’s new In Bloom- Flowers and Footwear exhibition, we chose three shoes that feature satin uppers with floral embroidery.
+If you read our previous blog post about our process collaborating with the Bata Shoe Museum, then you already know that we picked three extant shoes from the 18th, 19th, and 20th century from Bata’s collection to recreate.
+Since we timed the collaboration with Bata’s In Bloom- Flowers and Footwear exhibition, we chose three shoes that feature satin uppers with floral embroidery.
 Two of the shoes- the 19th century boots and 20th century t-straps- came from the same famous shoe designer, Jean-Louis François Pinet.
 These styles were the inspiration behind Flora and Daisy!

 If you’re a historical shoe enthusiast, you have likely heard the name “Pinet” before.
 Pinet designs are iconic; they often feature gorgeously detailed satin uppers, bedecked with floral motifs and intricate embroidery.
 Today, we thought we would give you a bit of background on this famous shoe designer.